brooksjoey/Daemon-Accord/docs/SECURITY_AND_COMPLIANCE.md

 ## Summary

-Accord Engine provides comprehensive policy controls and audit logging to ensure:
+Daemon Accord provides comprehensive policy controls and audit logging to ensure:

 ✅ **Compliance:** All access is policy-driven and auditable
 ✅ **Security:** Defense-in-depth policy enforcement